pygbe/pygbe/README.md

 * NVCC 7.0
 * PyCUDA 2015.1.3

-#### Python
-Python is available by default on Ubuntu.

-#### Numpy and SWIG
+#### Python, Numpy and SWIG

-Install numpy and SWIG by running the following in the command line:

-    > sudo apt-get install python-numpy swig
+To install the specific version of these packages we recommend using either [conda](http://conda.pydata.org/docs/get-started.html) or [pip](http://python-packaging-user-guide.readthedocs.org/en/latest/installing/).

 #### NVCC